1958 South African general election

 General elections were held in South Africa on 16 April 1958.
-The result was a victory for the National Party, now under the leadership of J.G.
-Strijdom after the retirement of Daniel Malan in 1954.
+The result was a victory for the National Party, now under the leadership of J. G. Strijdom after the retirement of D. F. Malan in 1954.
 The opposition United Party campaigned for the first time under De Villiers Graaff, who would remain party leader for two decades.

 The National Party won 103 seats in the House of Assembly.
 It was the first election in South Africa with a whites-only electorate, following the removal of the Cape Qualified Franchise in the late 1950s, after the resolution of the coloured vote constitutional crisis.
 Coloured voters were now represented by four white MPs elected in separate constituencies, after the model introduced for native (black) voters in 1936.
+As these latter (NMP) seats were abolished in 1960, this was the only general election in which both separate coloured and native (Black) MPs were seated.

 Changes in composition and franchise

 Native Representative Members

 The third term of the (white) MPs elected to represent black voters, from special electoral districts in Cape Province under the Representation of Natives Act 1936, expired on 30 June 1954.
 These seats were not vacated by a dissolution of Parliament, so they were not contested at the 1953 general election.

 The three representative seats were filled by elections on 1 December 1954.
 Two Liberal Party of South Africa MPs (A.W.P.
 Stanford of Transkei and Mrs V.M.L.
 Ballinger of Cape Eastern) were returned.
 Stanford took his seat from an Independent.
 Ballinger had been elected as an Independent at the three previous representative elections, before becoming the first President of the Liberal Party, when it was formed on 9 May 1953.
 The third seat was taken by L.B.
 Lee-Warden, an Independent candidate.

 The term of these members expired on 30 June 1960 (the first 30 June to fall after five years from the date of election).
 The Native Representative Members seats were to be abolished in 1960, at the end of the current term.